 It’s used for high volume sound sources like drums etc to save your mics’ diaphragm from high SPL volumes.

 The importance of Mic stand

-If you want to buy best condenser mic stands you can refer to Amazon’s mic stand listings.
+If you want to buy the best condenser mic stands I recommend these mic stand to you…

 Use soundproofing accessories

 Using condenser microphones for vocals without proper soundproofing is like throwing a stone in the sky straight above your head.

 When the stone comes back, it would give you an injury.

 But soundproofing is actually a very costly process and it’s an important factor that differs from professional studios from home studios.

 Hopefully, there are many cheap soundproofing processes available to record vocals like a pro studio.

 This is the most affordable option to stop background noise and the reflections of vocal.